 You should behave respectfully in the courtroom at all times as you would in any other formal setting such as a workplace or educational institution.

 - sit quietly unless called upon to speak by the magistrate or judge

 - turn off all mobile devices

 - refrain from eating or drinking

 - refrain from recording or publishing any part of the proceeding, including adding to social media

 - take off hats or sunglasses before entering the courtroom.

 How to behave towards magistrates and judges

-The judicial officer (judge or magistrate) directs the processes in the court and is seated at the front of the courtroom.
+The judge or magistrate directs the processes in the court and sits at the front of the courtroom.
 There is a strict code as to how you behave towards the magistrate or judge.
 You should: